 Terrestrial frogs, sometimes called toads, are land-dwelling amphibians as opposed to their aquatic counterparts.
-They are relatively easy to care for and can make good pets for both children and adults.
+They are relatively easy to care for and can make good pets for children and adults.

 Habitat and Housing

 The most commonly used housing for terrestrial frogs is a glass aquarium or terrarium with a secure screen lid.

 Most terrestrial frogs are ambush predators and lead mainly sedentary lives.
 This means that they usually don’t need as large of a cage as some other types of frogs (like tree frogs).

 A 10-gallon aquarium (20” x 10” x 12”) or larger is suitable for a single pacman frog, or 1-2 tomato frogs.
 If housing more than 2 tomato frogs, you would need at least a 20-gallon long aquarium (30” x 12” x 12”).

 Pacman frogs are cannibalistic and should not be housed together.
 Multiple species of frogs should not be kept in the same cage, and frogs should not be housed with any other species of reptile or amphibian.